lamhq/tech-notes/pages/devops/aws/compute/ec2.md

 ## Instance Profiles

+IAM roles can be used for granting permissions to applications running on EC2 instances.

 An instance profile is a container for an IAM role that you can attach to an EC2 instance when the instance starts.

 An instance profile can contain only one IAM role, although a role can be included in multiple instance profiles.